-The shellfish flesh classification monitoring indicates faecal contamination in this shellfish area.
+The shellfish flesh classification indicates there is no faecal contamination in this shellfish area.

 4.0 CHARACTERISATION MAPS

 The following series of maps illustrate the general characteristics of the designated shellfish area and its contributing catchment, as well as the marine and land-based pressures that could potentially impact on the shellfish area.
 The pressures are further divided into point source pressures, diffuse source pressures and morphological pressures.